BioinformaticsDataPracticum2025/open-chromatin-analysis/README.md

 ```

 #### Outputs
-Please refer to the output directory.
-If you would like to test the pipeline using the example inputs, we recommend that you keep the hal subdirectory and comment out the four sbatch commands that run submit_hal in step 2, as HALPER takes a long time to run.
+Please refer to the test_output directory.
+If you would like to quickly test the pipeline using the example input files, we recommend that you place the hal subdirectory in your own output directory and comment out the four sbatch commands that run submit_hal in step 2, as HALPER takes a long time to run.
+Also note that test_output in the example run is created in your $HOME directory, not within this repository directory.
 Here is a list of which output subdirectories correspond to which steps:
 * Step 1 (manual QC inspection of input ATAC-seq data): not applicable
 * Step 2 (hal analysis): hal.
 Subdirectories of this are divided by species and tissue.
-Note: the halLiftover files were too large to upload, so they have been deleted.
+Note: the halLiftover files were too large to upload and are not used downstream in the pipeline, so they have been deleted.
+Only the HALPER output files from step 2 are used downstream.
 * Step 2a (cross-species intersection): cross_species
 * Step 3 (cross-tissue intersection): cross_tissue
 * Step 4 (GREAT gene ontology analysis): not applicable; however, you could use the intermediate files from several steps in the pipeline (particularly steps 2a, 3, and 5) as input.
 * Step 5 (sorting peaks into enhancers and promoters): enhancers_and_promoters.
+While there are a lot of output bed files from this step, the outputs that directly answer the questions posed by 5a and 5b are the Jaccard figures in the top level of the directory.
 Generally the output files from step 5 are sorted into subdirectories that correspond to which step 6 task they serve as input for.
 However, there is no step 6a subdirectory because the inputs to step 6a are simply the four original input ATAC-seq files, and the steps 6d and 6f subdirectories contain promoter files that are not actually used in step 6.
 * Step 6 (motif analysis): motifs.
 Please note that the version uploaded to GitHub only contains a subset of files from the output, as the entire output is too massive to put on GitHub.
+On the main level of the output directory, you can also find figures that visualize the Jaccard index for the overlaps performed.

 ### Individual scripts, if you'd like to run only parts of the pipeline:
 **Usage of the following individual scripts (with inputs, outputs, and example runs) can be found [here](setup/SCRIPTS.md).**